-Mabu is bacteria and stain resistant.
-Cleverly engineered weaving of 8 layers holds bacteria, stains, debris, and dirt in suspension - simply rinsing under a tap leaves the Mabu fresh, clean and sparkling white.
+Mabu is both bacteria and stain resistant.
+Cleverly engineered weaving of 8 layers holds bacteria, stains, debris, and dirt in suspension - simply rinsing it under a tap leaves the Mabu fresh, clean, and sparkling white.

 - Mabu's unique woven fabric won't trap food particles and other debris that stay moist and can incubate germs and foul odours.
 This never happens with the long-lasting Mabu design.

 - Mabu is stiffened for packaging with harmless edible starch.
 Washes out with first rinse.

 - Mabu cleans and dries in one stroke - You can use soap and cleaners, but most of the time the Mabu cloth performs best with plain water.

 Naming Note: Mabu cloths are sold as Duzi cloths in some markets.

 Gary: Hi, my name's Gary Garrison, and we're here today to show you a great and new exciting product which we call Mabu, which is our kitchen and bath multi-cloth.
 Now, you might be saying, "Well, why do we need another multi-cloth?
 We have cotton cloths and poly-cloths and sponges."
 The reason is because this new product is not only a 100% green product, but it's a bacteria-resistant product that when you rinse it out it's 99.99% bacteria-free.

 How we do this, it's really, really cool -- how this cloth is made.
 The cloth is made out of 100% wood pulp waste product, but the technology doesn't stop there.
 This cloth is actually eight layers deep.
 The eight-layer design actually comes from a sushi-master cloth design that's been used for centuries to be used in sushi kitchens where they're cutting raw fish.